 Learn the Elements of an Effective Sales Plan

 A sales plan is a crucial tool for all salespeople.
-Your company may have a sales plan in place, and if so you should definitely make a point of learning and following it.
-But if you don't have an individual sales plan as well, you're missing an opportunity to boost your sales to the next level.
+Your company may have a sales plan in place, and if so, you should definitely make a point of learning and following it.
+But without an individual sales plan, you're missing an opportunity to boost your sales to the next level.

 The Two Major Components of a Good Sales Plan

 A good sales plan has two major components: sales strategies and sales tactics.
 Strategies and tactics are military terms used to describe a war plan.
 Strategy is about the war itself: what the leaders want to accomplish, and which battles they choose to fight.
 Tactics determine how an individual battle is fought.
 So in business terms, a strategy might be to let the people in your community know about your company, while the associated tactics might include attending chamber of commerce meetings, putting an ad in the local paper, setting up an event at your place of business, going door to door, etc.

 Sales plans break down further into new business growth strategies and tactics and existing business growth strategies and tactics (e.g. selling additional products to people who are already customers).
 These four components provide a framework for your sales plan, and it's important to include all of them.
 However, it's up to you to prioritize these components in a way that makes sense to you.
 If you've already hit up your existing customers recently, you'll probably want to focus on acquiring new ones.